-What is GitOps?
+What Is GitOps?

 Learn what GitOps is, including its principles, benefits, structure, and deployment strategies.

-What is GitOps?
+What Is GitOps?

-GitOps is a term first used by Weaveworks Inc. in 2017 and is one of the practical approaches to DevOps in projects.
-It focuses especially on continuous deployment for cloud-native applications.
-As the name suggests, it means codifying every element related to application deployment and operations and managing those elements in Git.
+GitOps is a term first used by Weaveworks Inc. in 2017, and it refers to one of the practical approaches to DevOps in a project.
+Among DevOps practices, it focuses especially on continuous deployment for cloud-native applications.

 GitOps Source: Weaveworks